Attention Vape Shops And Juice Brands

 To learn from Azim Chowdhury, our first expert on the FDA regulations, scroll to the bottom of this article.
 For a quick overview of the highlights, see the bullet points below:

 What The August 8th Regulations Mean For Vape Shops:

 - No more free samples.
 You MUST charge for samples

 - No sales to minors under 18.
 You MUST verify their date of birth by photo ID.
-Checkout this app for easier ID verifications.
+Some states have a higher age restriction.

 - Vape shops are allowed to show and explain the use of an ENDS product without assembling the product.